Azure/bicep-types-az/generated/synapse/microsoft.synapse/2019-06-01-preview/types.md

 ## IntegrationRuntimeDataFlowProperties
 ### Properties
 * **computeType**: 'ComputeOptimized' | 'General' | 'MemoryOptimized': Compute type of the cluster which will execute data flow job.
-Possible values include: 'General', 'MemoryOptimized', 'ComputeOptimized'
 * **coreCount**: int: Core count of the cluster which will execute data flow job.
 Supported values are: 8, 16, 32, 48, 80, 144 and 272.
 * **timeToLive**: int: Time to live (in minutes) setting of the cluster which will execute data flow job.
 ### Additional Properties